Jacksonville University Housing Contract (2019-2020)

 different from the time the contract went into effect.
 Such releases will be considered

 for the following reasons:

 - Academic withdrawal or academic dismissal from the University.

 - December Graduates.

-- Affiliation with Jacksonville University programs that are outside a reasonable commuting distance from campus (e.g., Study Abroad and Away, internships, Co-op, student teaching).
+- Affiliation with Jacksonville University programs that are outside a reasonable commuting distance from campus (e.g., Study Abroad, internships, Co-op, student teaching).

 - Residents who retain enrollment, yet move out of an on-campus housing assignment without approval from Residential Life are responsible for all room and dining fees remaining on the student fee bill.
 Returning keys to University staff does not constitute the approval of a release from The On-Campus Housing Contract.

 The University assumes no legal obligation for damage, theft, or loss of personal property.
 Residents are responsible for protecting and securing any personal property located within any on-campus room and are encouraged to obtain appropriate insurance.